-In reality, as confirmed in data, an influx of immigrants increases both the supply of labor, as well as the demand for labor.
-Immigrants need homes, cars, and consume too, they attend school, they go on vacations, just as the “native” born population does.
+In reality, as confirmed in data, the influx of immigrants increases both the supply of labor, as well as the demand for labor.
+Immigrants need homes, cars, they attend school, they go on vacations, and consume just as the “native” born population does.

 It’s worth noting that this event occurred against the backdrop of an economic recession in the United States and still didn’t move the needle on unemployment or wages.
-This suggests that efforts by the Trump administration to restrict immigration to “protect American jobs” during the Covid-19 recession, are foolish at best, and harmful or hateful at worst.
+This suggests that efforts by the Trump administration to restrict immigration to “protect American jobs” during the Covid-19 recession are foolish at best and harmful at worst.

 We have established that immigration doesn’t increase unemployment or reduce wages, but what about the economy as a whole?
 On that front, immigration is unquestionably a net positive.

-Immigration has been one of the key ingredients that has kept the US economy growing while other would-be “superpowers” floundered.
-Japan was once the world’s second-largest economy, and outpaced US economic growth from the 1950s through the 1980s.
+Immigration has been one of the key ingredients that have kept the US economy growing while other would-be “superpowers” floundered.
+Japan was once the world’s second-largest economy and outpaced US economic growth from the 1950s through the 1980s.
 Many predicted that Japan would overtake the US in the 90s.
 Yet that never happened.

-In fact, Japan’s economy has not grown at all since 1990.
+In fact, Japan’s economy has slipped further and further behind.
 Why?
-One reason is Japan’s restrictive immigration policies held it back.
+One reason is Japan’s restrictive immigration policies.
 Japan’s age dependency ratio skyrocketed as too few workers entered the workforce relative to those who retired, driven by low local birth rates and little inward immigration.
 With this rising age-dependency ratio, Japan’s economic productivity and its ability to innovate waned.

 In the US, a staggering 45% of Fortune 500 companies were founded by immigrants or their children.
 Together, these companies brought in $6.1 trillion of revenue in 2018 alone.
-Immigrants overall have founded 20% of all American businesses.
+Overall, immigrants have founded 20% of all American businesses.